 - oreo cookies

 - white chocolate chips

-1. Make sure you dissolve the sugar in maple syrup - Stir for about two minutes to be sure the granules dissolve.
-This helps keep your cookie dough creamy and not crunchy with sugar granules.
+Dissolve the sugar in maple syrup - Stir for about two minutes to be sure the granules dissolve.
+This helps keep your cookie dough creamy with no crunchy with sugar granules.

-Edible cookie dough can be stored refrigerated for a week and frozen for three months.
+Edible cookie dough can be stored in an airtight container refrigerated for a week and frozen for three months.
 Let frozen dough thaw overnight in the refrigerator before use.

 Can you eat Cookie Dough Bites?

 Edible cookie dough can be made edible by using either a bean or oat flour or by heat-treating all purpose flour.
 Flours like oat flour and chickpea flour do not need to be heat-treated because they do not harbor harmful bacteria as a raw flour, unlike all purpose flour which can harbor such bacteria and thus needs to be heat-treated before consuming.

 Oat flour, quinoa flour and chickpea flour are safe to eat raw and do not need heat-treating.

 Yes, you can bake this cookie dough into delicious cookies.
 Spoon 2 tablespoon batter onto a parchment lined cookie sheet, and bake for 10 minutes at 350 F.